Frequently Asked Questions (FAQ) on the Heating Electrification Initiative

 A. Anyone/Any organization that is interested in getting involved in this work is invited to subscribe.
 Our initiative participants include regional, national, and Canadian interest stakeholders spanning federal, state and local government, equipment manufacturers, distributors and installers, utilities and energy service providers, efficiency and clean energy program designers, managers and evaluators, national labs, research institutes and consultants, consumers, low income and environmental advocates, and other interested stakeholders.

-A. If you or your organization support the accelerated adoption of high performance ASHP/VRF systems, you are aligned with the primary goal of the ASHP and Smart Controls Initiative.
+A. If you or your organization support the accelerated adoption of high performance ASHP/VRF systems, you are aligned with the primary goal of the Heating Electrification Initiative.
 Through subscription, stakeholders will be joining a diverse group of market actors to develop and implement key market strategies that address the key barriers to adoption.
 Initiative subscribers receive these benefits.

 - Exclusive access to full list downloads of NEEP’s Cold-Climate ASHP product list.